tareqimbasher/Dumpy/src/Dumpy.Console/README.md

 # Dumpy.Console

-A tiny, fast object dumper that renders rich formatted output directly to your terminal.
+A fast object dumper that renders rich formatted output directly to your terminal.
 Ideal for data visualization, debugging and diagnostics: inspect objects, collections, tuples, DataTables, and more without writing custom pretty-printers.

-**Supports:** `netstandard2.1` and `net6.0+`
+**Supports:** `netstandard2.1`, `net6.0` and later

 # Installation